Authors: Maarit Widmann, Anna Martin, Rosaria Silipo

 The workflow in Figure 11 shows the clickstream analysis process, combining the approaches of all three data chefs.
 It is divided in three parts: data preprocessing (1), data preprocessing for visualization (2), and data visualization (3).

 Do you want to try it yourself?
-Download the workflow shown in Figure 11 from the EXAMPLES Server under 50_Applications/52_Clickstream_Analysis.
+Find and open/download the workflow shown in Figure 11 from the KNIME Hub here.

 Coming next …